vttale/serve-stale/README.md

    resource record may be cached before it should be discarded."

-   A natural English interpretation of these remarks would seem to be clear enough that records past their TTL expiration must not be used, However, [RFC1035] predates the more rigorous terminology of [RFC2119] which softened the interpretation of "may" and "should".
+   A natural English interpretation of these remarks would seem to be clear enough that records past their TTL expiration must not be used.
+   However, [RFC1035] predates the more rigorous terminology of [RFC2119] which softened the interpretation of "may" and "should".

-   [RFC2181] aimed to provide "the precise definition of the Time to Live" but in Section 8 was mostly concerned with the numeric range of values and the possibility that very large values should be capped.
+   [RFC2181] aimed to provide "the precise definition of the Time to Live", but in Section 8 was mostly concerned with the numeric range of values and the possibility that very large values should be capped.
 (It also has the curious suggestion that a value in the range 2147483648 to 4294967295 should be treated as zero.)
 It closes that section by noting, "The TTL specifies a maximum time to live, not a mandatory time to live."
 This is again not [RFC2119]-normative language, but does convey the natural language connotation that data becomes unusable past TTL expiry.

-   Several major recursive resolver operators currently use stale data for answers in some way, including Akamai (via both Nomimum and Xerocole), Knot, OpenDNS, and Unbound.
+   Several major recursive resolver operators currently use stale data for answers in some way, including Akamai (via both Nomimum and Xerocole), BIND, Knot, OpenDNS, and Unbound.
 Apple can also use stale data as part of the Happy Eyeballs algorithms in mDNSResponder.
    The collective operational experience is that it provides significant benefit with minimal downside.

 5. Standards Action